hankim813/good_morning/README.md

 ##USAGE:

+* Create a music directory in the same root folder.
+Make sure it is named "music"
-* Add music (.mp3 or .m4a) files to the /music folder!
+* Add music (.mp3 or .m4a) files to this /music folder!
 * Execute the music_renamer.rb to reformat the music filenames so it is compatiable with this program.
+* Add your name to execute_good_morning.rb 13 as the argument.
 * Run "execute_good_morning.rb"